intro2r/intro2r/unit5/labs.md

 Superimpose the mean values on top and add error bars.

 Ensure that the data points are paler and the summary data stand out.
-Check the bestiary for details on stripcharts.
+(Check the bestiary for details on stripcharts).

 ### 3. Plot Head as a function of Tarsus.